 3. Measures of Mitochondrial function-oxidative phosphorylation and electron transport chain activity.

-Stoffers DA, Desai BM, Ng DD, Simmons RA: Neonatal Exendin-4 Prevents the Development of Diabetes Mellitus in the Intrauterine Growth Retarded Rat Diabetes 52: 734-740, 2003.
+Stoffers DA, Desai BM, DeLeon DD, Simmons RA: Neonatal exendin-4 prevents the development of diabetes in the intrauterine growth retarded rat.
+Diabetes 52(3): 734-740, Mar 2003.

-Selak MA, Storey BT, Peterside IE, Simmons RA: Impaired oxidative phosphorylation in skeletal muscle contributes to insulin resistance and hyperglycemia.
-Am J Physiol 285: E130-E137, 2003.
+Selak MA, Storey BT, Peterside IE, Simmons RA: Impaired oxidative phosphorylation in skeletal muscle of intrauterine growth-retarded rats.
+Am J Physiol Endocrinol Metab 285(1): E130-E137, Jul 2003.

-Chennathukuzhi V, Stein JM, Abel T, Donlon S, Allman DM, Seykora J, Simmons RA, Hecht NB: Mice deficient for TB-RBP exhibit a coordinate loss of Trax, a loose skin phenotype, reduced fertility, altered gene expression in the brain and behavioral defects.
-Mol Cell Biol 23: 6419-6434, 2003.
+Chennathukuzhi V, Stein JM, Abel T, Donlon S, Yang S, Miller JP, Allman DM, Simmons RA, Hecht NB: Mice deficient for testis-brain RNA-binding protein exhibit a coordinate loss of TRAX, reduced fertility, altered gene expression in the brain, and behavioral changes.
+Mol Cell Biol 23(18): 6419-6434, Sep 2003.

 Pallotto EK, Macones GA, Simmons R: Small for gestational age infants at risk for prolonged hypoglycemia.
 Epidemiology 2003 Notes: in press.